-Therefore, the safest way to create mobile-optimized web popups is to display them at the bottom of the screen as a flat bar popup.
+The safest way to create mobile-optimized web popups is to display them at the bottom of the screen as a flat bar popup.
 This will require you to stack the email field and the CTA right next to each other in a single row.

 The close button also has to be more prominent.
 The best way to make sure users don’t miss it is to add some text to the close button and place it next to the CTA.

-There is a third downside to full-page ad interstitials: if you use them, your site ends up looking like a cheap and spammy knock-off - a design that is typically used on third-rate gambling and pornography sites.
+There is a third downside to full-page ad interstitials: if you use them, your website ends up looking like a cheap and spammy knock-off - a design that is typically used on third-rate gambling and pornography sites.

 Typically, full-page web popups like age filter for sensitive content, a login prompt, or verification of a legal agreement are all fine.
 These are mandatory and should always be used; it could be a violation of rules if you removed them.

-So, full-page popups not only hamper the user experience, but it’s essential to avoid them from an SEO point of view too.
+So, full-page popups not only hamper the user experience, it’s essential to avoid them from an SEO point of view too.

-If you have popups being shown after a certain amount of time, it is worth noting that the time you have set will have crucial ramifications on your conversion rates.
+If you have web popups being shown after a certain amount of time, it is worth noting that the time you have set will have crucial ramifications on your conversion rates.

 You may annoy your visitor with a quick popup, or you may lose a potential subscriber with a delayed popup.
 Unfortunately, there’s no formula for knowing the optimal time that guarantees maximum conversion rate.

-So how does one know when to show the popup?
+So how does one know when to pop up the popup?
 There are several suggestions from some of the biggest blogs in the industry.
 Some say let the popup trigger at 60% of the average time on site.
 Some also give a fixed time interval (say, 15-30 seconds) for all sites, regardless of the niche or time on site.

 Some marketers tend to keep the close button transparent so that it mixes with the background of the page or the popup.
 They think that by making the close button hard to find, the user will stay a few extra seconds on the popup, and might just click on the CTA.